-- The Declaration of Understanding/Environmental Contract is signed between the relevant parties. - At least one week's written notice (or as specified in the EA) given to the Department before commencement of any construction activity (As per EA). - On-Site Start-Up Meeting has been held - Site and No-Go areas has been identified and demarcated. - Contractors are in possession of the EMP and other relevant documentation - Contractors/Sub contractors have signed the Declaration Of Understanding - All mandatory site equipment is in place - On Site Environmental Education & Awareness training session has taken place with all relevant construction personnel present.
+- The Declaration of Understanding/Environmental Contract is signed between the relevant parties. - On-Site Start-Up Meeting has been held - Site and No-Go areas has been identified and demarcated. - Contractors are in possession of the MMP and other relevant documentation - Contractors/Sub contractors have signed the Declaration of Understanding - All mandatory site equipment is in place - On Site Environmental Education & Awareness training session has taken place with all relevant construction personnel present.

-NB: Work refers to: Camp Establishment, Earthmoving activities and any pre-limitary construction activities.
+NB: Work refers to: Camp Establishment, Earthmoving activities and any preliminary maintenance activities.